alcrene/emd-paper-notebooks/Ex_Prinz2004.md

 For simple models with a convex likelihood fitting parameters by maximizing the likelihood is often a good choice.
 We do this for illustrative reasons: since it it a common choice, it allows us to avoid sidetracking our argument with a discussion on the choice of loss.
 However, for time series, this choice tends to be over-sensitive to timing: consider a model which is almost correct, but with spikes slightly time shifted.
 Possibly more robust alternatives would a loss based on look-ahead probabilities (using the voltage trace of the *data* to predict the next observation) or averaging over many input realizations.

 In general, more complex models tend to have a less regular likelihood landscape, with sharp peaks and deep valleys.
 Neural networks are one notorious example of a class of models with very sharp peaks in their likelihood.
 To illustrate one type of situation which can occur, consider the schematic log likelihood sketched below, where the parameter $θ$ has highest likelihood when $θ=3$.
-However, if there is uncertainty on that parameter, then the steep decline for $θ>3$ would strongly penalize the expected risk.
-In contrast, the value $θ=1$ is more robust against variations, and its expected risk less strongly penalized.
+However, if there is uncertainty on that parameter, then the steep decline for $θ>3$ would strongly penalize the risk.
+In contrast, the value $θ=1$ is more robust against variations, and its risk less strongly penalized.

 ```{glue:figure} fig_sensitivity_max_likelihood
 ```